snappyflow/sf-go-profiler/README.md

 # sf-go-profiler

-sf-apm-profiler enables collecting supported profiles types by golang along with runtime metrics and sends them to SnappyFlowAPM for further visualization and analysis.
+sf-apm-profiler enables collecting supported profiles types by golang along with runtime metrics and sends them to snappyflow-apm for further visualization and analysis.

 supported profiles: cpu, heap, block, mutex, goroutine, allocs, threadcreate

-cpu and heap profiles are enabled always other types can be enabled as required.
+**cpu** and **heap** profiles are enabled always other types can be enabled as required.

 ## getting started

+- ### pre-requisite

+install and configure snappyflow agent on vm or as a sidecar in the container, as it is required to send data to snappyflow-apm

 - simple example